loda-lang/loda-programs/programs/oeis/list0.md

 * [A054967](http://oeis.org/A054967) ([L11 program](054/A054967.asm)): Numbers that are congruent to {0, 1, 9} mod 10.
 * [A054968](http://oeis.org/A054968) ([L11 program](054/A054968.asm)): 3*Fibonacci(n) - 11.
 * [A054977](http://oeis.org/A054977) ([L02 program](054/A054977.asm)): a(0)=2, a(n)=1, n >= 1.
+* [A054995](http://oeis.org/A054995) ([L83 program](054/A054995.asm)): A version of Josephus problem: a(n) is the surviving integer under the following elimination process.
+Arrange 1,2,3,...,n in a circle, increasing clockwise.
+Starting with i=1, delete the integer two places clockwise from i.
+Repeat, counting two places from the next undeleted integer, until only one integer remains.
 * [A055010](http://oeis.org/A055010) ([L05 program](055/A055010.asm)): a(0) = 0; for n > 0, a(n) = 3*2^(n-1) - 1.
 * [A055086](http://oeis.org/A055086) ([L09 program](055/A055086.asm)): n appears 1+[n/2] times.
 * [A055087](http://oeis.org/A055087) ([L09 program](055/A055087.asm)): Integers 0..n then 0..n then 0..n+1 then 0..n+1 etc.